swanson/swanson.github.com/_posts/2010-10-28-podcast-roundup.markdown

 implemented? what other libraries is it similar too?
 Each show usually ends with the guest sharing what's on their "open source radar".

-The show seems to have a slight bias toward Javascript and, to a less extent, Ruby projects, but most of the shows are interesting to developers who work in any language.
+The show seems to have a slight bias toward Javascript and, to a less extent, Ruby projects, but most of the shows should be interesting to developers who work in any language.
 The podcast benefits greatly from exposure on Github (it is featured on the Explore page) and this is actually how I found out about it.

-All of the episodes are about pretty recent projects, so for those that like to stay current on the latest "flavor of the month" (I'm looking at you `node.js` diehards...) then I would recommend the Changelog.
-This also means that even as you worked your way through the backlog, you are still hearing about pretty recent stuff.
+All of the episodes are about recent projects, so for those that like to stay current on the latest "flavor of the month" (I'm looking at you `node.js` diehards...) then I would recommend The Changelog.
+This also means that even as you worked your way through the backlog, you are still hearing about current stuff.

 Here are some of my favorite episodes to get you started: